apache/spark/docs/sql-ref-syntax-ddl-drop-view.md

 ### Example
 {% highlight sql %}
--- Assumes a view name `employeeView` exist.
+-- Assumes a view named `employeeView` exists.
 DROP VIEW employeeView;
 +---------+--+
 | Result  |
 +---------+--+
 +---------+--+

--- Assumes a view name `employeeView` exist in `userdb` database DROP VIEW userdb.employeeView;
+-- Assumes a view named `employeeView` exists in the `userdb` database DROP VIEW userdb.employeeView;
 +---------+--+
 | Result  |
 +---------+--+
 +---------+--+

--- Assumes a view name `employeeView` does not exist.
+-- Assumes a view named `employeeView` does not exists.
 -- Throws exception
 DROP VIEW employeeView;
 Error: org.apache.spark.sql.AnalysisException: Table or view not found: employeeView;
 (state=,code=0)

--- Assumes a view name `employeeView` does not exist,Try with IF EXISTS -- this time it will not throw exception
+-- Assumes a view named `employeeView` does not exists,Try with IF EXISTS -- this time it will not throw exception
 DROP VIEW IF EXISTS employeeView;
 +---------+--+